An Efficient Algorithm for Generalized Polynomial Partitioning and Its Applications: Applications

+Let $\S$ be a collection of $n$ semi-algebraic sets in $\RR^d$, each of complexity at most $b$.
+For a point $q\in \RR^d$, let $\rho_q \coloneqq \{ x_q+\lambda (0, \ldots, 0, 1) \mid \lambda >0\}$ be the (open) ray emanating from $q$ in the $(+x_d)$-direction.
+The vertical ray-shooting query asks for returning the first element of $S$ intersected by $\rho_q$, as one walks along $\rho_q$; if there is more than one such set, then any one of them can be returned arbitrarily.
+Note that we define $\rho_q$ to be an open set, so the intersection with the ray at point $q$ does not count.
+Our goal is to preprocess $\S$ into a data structure so that a vertical ray-shooting query can be answered quickly.

-Our data structure for vertical ray shooting is similar to the one described in Section~\ref{sec:point-location}, except that we store an auxiliary data structure at each node of the tree to determine which of its children the query procedure should visit recursively.
+\paragraph{The overall data structure.} Our data structure for vertical ray shooting is similar to the one described in Section~\ref{sec:point-location}, except that we store an auxiliary data structure at each node of the tree to determine which of its children the query procedure should visit recursively.